modernweb-dev/rocket/docs/pages/build-a-site/10-overview.rocket.md

 - a Rocket project with a static build script
 - Site Head Metadata for titles, descriptions, canonical URLs, and language
 - user-owned Atlas layout data for the header, socials, and navigation icon budget
+- a public theme stylesheet for Atlas CSS variable overrides
 - a small local wrapper around Rocket's current Atlas docs layout
 - sequential Pages with menu order, menu icons, and a non-linking section group
 - source brand assets resolved by Pages and layout data